daytonn/moses/README.md

 ### Boolean flags

 Flags which begin with one dash are treated as boolean flags.
-A boolean flag is basically an on switch:
+A boolean flag is basically an _ON_ switch:

     myapp -x